| Note Added on 10/22/14 - See these

 the "capture a point" feature icon).
 Then click a location on the map.
 A data entry form should then open,

+allowing you to select the feature name from a drop down list.
 To do outdoors: To add a GPS location as a point, click instead the

 "Capture a point using GPS" button.
 (When the GPS is active this